How to avoid overtraining – the best tips

 You can learn to listen to your body

 As said, the recovery times are a matter of experience.
 If you train longer and regularly you learn to listen to your body’s signals.
 Eventually will be able to estimate how long it will take to recover from a workout.
 Good coaches can also estimate that.

-Important to know: Not only the sporting factors play a role in overtraining, but also the psychological factors.
-These include high workloads, the stress in a relationship or other stressful events such as illness or the death of a loved one.
-The following symptoms are typical for overtraining:
+Important to know: Not only do the sporting factors play a role in overtraining but also the psychological factors.
+These include high workloads, the stress in a relationship, or other stressful events such as illness or the death of a loved one.
+The following symptoms are typical of overtraining:

 Go to the doctor

 If you experience a noticeable drop in performance and you have no explanation for it, you should consult a doctor.
 The main aim of the examination should be to rule out any illness.